-Benchmarking and review of the schools VMFI data against comparable schools have been reviewed more fully this year and there are plans in place to expand this and drive future key performance indicators especially around any areas considered to be needing closer monitoring.
+Benchmarking and review of the schools VMFI data against comparable schools are reviewed and there are plans in place to expand this and drive future key performance indicators especially around any areas considered to be needing closer monitoring.

 Attendance statistics are reviewed by the Standards and Performance committee and compared to Essex and National standards which play a part in setting targets.